Peeps (novel): Morgan Ryder

 Cal's progenitor, Morgan changed his life eternally when she infected him with the parasite.
 She met him a year prior to the beginning of the novel at a gay bar called "Dick's Bar".
-She is from one of the city's "old families", and her parasite is part of the "old strain", meaning that she does not go crazy from the parasite, but still gets things like superhuman hearing and strength.
+She is from one of the city's "old families," and her parasite is part of the "old strain," meaning that she does not go crazy from the parasite but still gets things like superhuman hearing and strength.

 Setting

-The novel itself begins in Hoboken, New Jersey, but mostly takes place in the heart of New York City.
+The novel itself begins in Hoboken, New Jersey but mostly takes place in the heart of New York City.
 Also, it takes place a lot in the sewers below New York.

 Parasite

 The parasite featured in the novel is portrayed as being the source of many myths and legends.
 The symptoms in a carrier are only a craving for fresh meat and sexual arousal around the clock, but the symptoms of the normally affected are quite different.
 The parasite causes dementia and cannibalism, which were suggested as causing legends of most notably vampires, but also werewolves and zombies, among others.
 The protagonist describes the superhuman strength, speed, and vision as the human body simply operating on emergency power.
 He describes it as being the same as a mother protecting her child, specifically the rush of adrenaline provided so that she can act as she needs to.
 The parasite simply causes the body to act on this emergency adrenaline all the time, requiring extra food.

-These superior ability are shown in the novel several times by Cal.
-He claims to need to tape over the light of his DVD player to be able to sleep at night, as well as being able to read fine print by starlight.
-He jumps fearlessly from a balcony to the one beside it, causing suspicion from Lace, not afflicted with the parasite at the time.
+The superior abilities are shown in the novel several times by Cal.
+He claims to need to tape over the light of his DVD player to be able to sleep at night and can read fine print by starlight.
+He jumps fearlessly from a balcony to the one beside it, which causes suspicion from Lace, not afflicted with the parasite at the time.
 The parasite can be spread either directly from human to human, or via an infected rat or cat.
 Rats are shown to be attracted to infected persons.
 The parasite also seems to give those infected with it either immortality or at least extreme longevity, as shown by the Nightmayor, who had lived for centuries.